 Haven Life Insurance Reviews & Ratings

-Haven Life is a relatively young company, co-founded in 2015 by its CEO Yaron Ben-Zvi, but it has already received outstanding reviews for its customer service and competitive rates.
+Haven Life is a relatively young company, co-founded in 2015 by its CEO Yaron Ben-Zvi, but it has already received outstanding reviews for its customer service and competitive rates making it one of the best life insurance companies available.
 In addition, those customers who qualify for coverage without a medical exam love the incredibly fast process and online interface.
 The majority of the critiques are from those who are required to take a medical exam due to the algorithmic underwriting process.
 In some of these cases, premiums increased slightly due to the results.
 Since Haven Life has only been available a few years, information on how the company performs with claims is limited, but its parent company is very well-rated.

 Haven Life's policies are underwritten by its parent company, MassMutual, which has not only a Superior (A++) financial strength rating from A.M.
 Best Rating Services, but also a 0.04 NAIC complaint ratio.
 A company's complaint ratio indicates the number of complaints against it as compared to its size, with the national median being 1.00.